The Thief of Baghdad (1978 film): Plot

 Hassan reluctantly follows Taj with the gatekeeper's blessing: "May your knowledge of deception lead you straight as an arrow to the truth."
 Hassan resists the insulting chants with more humour than Taj, and his fear prevents him from intervening with the serpent illusion.
 He is nearly turned aside by chests of treasure, but the sight of the statue of Taj refocuses him.

 At the temple, he finds the eye is out of reach.
 The inscription at his feet, "The truth lies within thy reach," causes him to realize that the eye only appears out of reach and is actually in his grasp.
-Taj is restored.
-He uses the eye to learn Yasmine's desire.
+When he grabs it, Taj is restored.
+He uses the eye to learn Yasmine's desire and also the secret location of Jaudur's soul: the nest of a mysterious bird.
 They attempt to return to Baghdad by flying carpet, but are attacked by Jaudur's men on flying horses.
 The carpet is slashed to pieces.
 Taj and Hassan fall in different directions.

 Jaudur returns with the eye to Baghdad.
 Other suitors return with other fabulous gifts, but Jaudur exposes the other gifts as fakes.
 When presented with the eye, Yasmine uses it to locate Taj and learns that he is lost in the desert.
+Because the eye never lies, the Caliph realizes that Jaudur is the impostor all along and that Taj is the true Prince of Sakkar.
+But Jaudur uses a spell to hypnotize Yasmine, her father, and the people into agreeing to the marriage.

 Taj discovers a bottle in the sand.
 Opening it releases a giant genie who tries to kill him.
 Taj tricks the genie back into the bottle.
 The genie offers Taj three wishes if released.
 Taj asks to be reunited with Hassan, who is resting in an oasis with beautiful harem girls.

-Next he asks the genie to take them to the place where the soul of Jaudur lies.
-It is in an egg in a bird's nest on the side of a mountain.
-After Taj collects the soul, the genie takes them back to Baghdad.
-Jaudur has hypnotized Yasmine and the Caliph into agreeing to the wedding, but Taj arrives in time to prevent it.
+Next he asks the genie to take them to the place (the bird's nest) where the soul of Jaudur lies.
+In the nest, Taj uses his sword to break open the egg and retrieve the soul.
+The bird returns and attacks him, but Hassan releases the genie, who shoos off the bird before taking them back to Baghdad, just in time to prevent the wedding ceremony between Jaudur and the still-hypnotized Yasmine.
+Taj then smashes Jaudur's soul to the floor, destroying him for good.
+The hypnotic spell is broken and the grateful Caliph blesses the marriage of Taj and Yasmine, while Hassan and Perizadah fly away on Jaudur's fully-restored flying carpet.